In·ter a·li·a: Background

 After initially committing to the band's reunion, founding guitarist and occasional lead vocalist Jim Ward unexpectedly backed out of their planned 2016 tour in the days prior to it beginning.
 He was replaced by his Sparta bandmate Keeley Davis, who joined the band as a full contributing member.
 Reflecting on Ward's departure, Bixler-Zavala stated: "It’s really hard to get five different people and their wants, needs, concerns and doubts.
 It’s really hard to organize it.
 [Jim's] head wasn't there.
 His head wasn't trustworthy.
-Because of the way Omar and I exploded [with The Mars Volta], I completely understood that.
+Because of the way Omar and I exploded [with the Mars Volta], I completely understood that.
 You know, you either let it go and keep going forward, or the train goes on without you.
 We have to honor what is happening now, which is age and the want to do it.
 I love him.
 He's a beautiful human being.
 A beautiful artist.
 I just wish he would remember that he's an amazing guitar player.
 I don't know if he does."
+A decade on from his departure, Ward later stated: "Even if all five of us talked about it, I’m not sure we’d understand what happened.
+What I do know is that I wasn’t in a good place mentally, but that doesn’t mean I couldn’t have done my job.
+But I think getting kicked out, as painful as it was, was probably a blessing in disguise."

 Recording

-in•ter a•li•a was recorded during the second half of 2016 following a proper reunion tour beginning in March of that year.
+in·ter a·li·a was recorded during the second half of 2016 following a proper reunion tour beginning in March of that year.
 Drummer Tony Hajjar said of recording the album: "It was the most fun I’ve had in years.
 It was so great to be around people I care for and care for me.
 We had some awesome, tough moments.
 But at the end, they were still great.
 When it was done we went into the studio control room, the last day of recording, we all just hugged each other.
 I’m so proud of my brothers, proud that we’ve done this, proud that we still get to do this at any level."